-The Secretary of Commerce is requesting nominations of individuals to the Federal Economic Statistics Advisory Committee.
+The Secretary of Commerce requests nominations of individuals to the Federal Economic Statistics Advisory Committee.
 The Secretary will consider nominations received in response to this notice, as well as from other sources.
-The SUPPLEMENTARY INFORMATION section of this notice provides committee and membership criteria.
+The SUPPLEMENTARY INFORMATION section of this notice provides Committee and membership criteria.

 FOR FURTHER INFORMATION CONTACT:

 James R. Spletzer, Designated Federal Official, Department of Commerce, U.S. Census Bureau, Research and Methodology Directorate, Room 5K175, 4600 Silver Hill Road, Washington, DC 20233, telephone 301-763-4069, email: email@example.com.
 For TTY callers, please use the Federal Relay Service 1-800-877-8339.

 The Federal Economic Statistics Advisory Committee (the “Committee”) was established in accordance with the Federal Advisory Committee Act (Title 5, United States Code, Appendix 2).
 The following provides information about the Committee, membership, and the nomination process.

 1. The Committee advises the Directors of the Department's statistical agencies, the Bureau of Economic Analysis (BEA) and the Census Bureau, as well as the Commissioner of the Department of Labor's Bureau of Labor Statistics (BLS) on statistical methodology and other technical Start Printed Page 9082matters related to the design, collection, tabulation, and analysis of federal economic statistics.

 2. The Committee will function solely as an advisory committee to the senior officials of BEA, the Census Bureau, and BLS (the agencies).
 Important aspects of the Committee's responsibilities include, but are not limited to:

 a.
 Recommending research to address important technical problems arising in federal economic statistics;